Machine Learning for Centrifugal Pump Design

 In this blog we look at how ADT’s Rapid Response Surface + CAE technology is driving better pump design through Machine Learning.

-● The starting point - meanline design
+● The starting point for centrifugal pumps - creating a meanline design

 ● 3D Inverse Design - the enabling technology for Machine Learning

-● Establishing a baseline
+● Establishing baseline pump performance

-● Optimization via Machine Learning
+● Turbomachinery design optimization via Machine Learning

-● Design choices and performance gains
+● Centrifugal pump design choices and optimized performance gains

-TURBOdesign Suite from Advanced Design Technology (ADT) brings Machine Learning methods to the realm of pump design to create stages that are optimised for multiple objectives across multiple operating points.
+TURBOdesign Suite from Advanced Design Technology (ADT) brings Machine Learning methods to the field of centrifugal pump design to create stages that are optimised for multiple objectives across multiple operating points.
 Let’s take a look at how a highly efficient and optimised design can be arrived at in just a few hours when we let the Machine Learning system take the reins.

-The starting point - meanline design
+The starting point for centrifugal pumps - creating a meanline design

 Before the ML system can get to grips with optimizing a design, we need to establish a baseline sizing and component integration for the stage, based on the most basic requirements of the pump: